Sequeira8/python-challenge-master/README.md

 * Open **python-challenge-master/main** folder
 * Open **git bash** OR **cmd** in the current path
 * Run  **python api.py *inputfile*** and switch *inputfile* with any csv file you would like.
-In case you don't type any inputfile the *test_files/6500.csv* its used by default.
+In case you don't type any inputfile the *test_files/6500.csv* is used by default.
 Wait until a message saying "Running on ..." appears in the terminal
 * Open your browser and type: **localhost:8080**
 * Test the app by inserting any names you want